cartrawler/cartrawler.github.io/docs/android/standalone/reservationRetrieval.md

 consuming the SDK should override the method `onActivityResult` in order to get the data related to the reservation details.

+---

-The process is pretty simple as it follows the Android development standards to get results back from one activity to another and will be described down below.
+The process is pretty simple as it follows the Android development standards to get results back from one activity to another.

 Remember when we called the method `startRentalStandalone` in the <a href="/docs/android/standalone/implementation-steps/" target="_blank">implementation steps</a>?
 The second argument is called `requestCode` and we'll need it in two different places:

 <ol>
-  <li>When starting the standalone flow;</li>
+  <li>When starting the Standalone flow;</li>
-  <li>To get the reservation details data when finish the booking flow;</li>
+  <li>Getting the reservation details data after finishing the booking flow;</li>
 </ol>

 `RESERVATION_CALLBACK_REQUEST_CODE` is an Integer <b>user-defined</b> constant used in two places as follows:

-* Starting standalone flow
+Starting the Standalone flow:
 ```kotlin
 CartrawlerSDK
     .Builder()